WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 given at the beginning of the sections.

-The imports for core Wasm instantiation are then determined, giving the exports from the descriptors sections precedence.
+The imports for core Wasm instantiation are then determined, giving precedence to the exports from the descriptors sections.

 After core instantiation,
 the methods are populated based on the core exports.